Djadochta Formation: Stratigraphy and age

-The Djadochta formation occurs in the Late Cretaceous period of the Campanian and Early Maastrichtian stages.
-Magnetostratigraphic datings from the Bayn Dzak and Tugriken Shireh localities suggest that the Djadochta Formation was deposited during a time of rapidly changing polarity at about 75 million to 71 million years ago.
+The Djadochta Formation occurs in the Late Cretaceous period of the Campanian and Early Maastrichtian stages.
+Magnetostratigraphic datings from 2006 initially suggested a Campanian age for the formation.
+But that same study indicated their findings could not be completely substantiated.
+More recent studies have suggested that the Djadochta, Barun Goyot and Nemegt Formations might instead represent different contemporary environments instead of strict temporal succession from each other.
+If the Djadochta Formation is the same age as the Nemegt Formation, it would be Maastrichtian in age.
+Because of this uncertainty, the age of the Djadochta is most parsimoniously Campanian to Maastrichtian.

+The upper boundary of the Djadokhta strata has been identified at the erosional surface overlain by gravels of the Palestine Khashaat (Gashoto) Formation.

-The Djadochta formation is separated into a lower Bayn Dzak Member and an upper Turgrugyin Member, which represent very similar depositional environments.
+The Djadochta Formation is separated into a lower Bayn Dzak Member and an upper Turgrugyin Member, which represent very similar depositional environments.
 Further strata from the Bayn Dzak Member includes that of the Ukhaa Tolgod locality, and its overall age is regarded also within the Campanian.
 Based on the superposition of the members, the Tugrugyin Member overlies the Bayn Dzak Member making it somewhat younger, which indicates that the Bayn Dzak paleofauna lived somewhat earlier than that from Tugriken Shireh.
 However, it is not yet understood the precise temporal difference: Localities within the Djadochta Formation are considered to represent a sequence of progressively younger sediments and thereby paleofaunas.
 Ukhaa Tolgod may be younger than both Bayn Dzak and Tugriken Shireh.
 Based on their fossil record and strata, Udyn Sayr and Zamyn Khondt have been correlated with other Djadokhta localities, though fossils of Udyn Sayr may indicate that this locality is younger than Bayn Dzak and Tugriken Shireh.

 Examinations on the strata of the Alag Teg (also spelled Alag Teeg or Alag Teer) locality, once considered part of this formation, indicates that it belongs to a different geological formation: the Alagteeg Formation, which is slightly older than the overlying Djadochta Formation.
 Based on sediments and stratigraphic relationships, the lower part of the Bayn Dzak locality is correlated with the Alag Teg locality, making both sections part of the Alagteeg Formation.
 The upper or main part of the former locality is considered part of the Djadochta Formation itself, as it shares similar lithology and stratigraphic relationships with Tugriken Shireh.